acani/acani.github.com/_documents/ycombinator-application-2011-summer.md

 I can also advertise on my Lovers Facebook app, which gets thousands of hits/day.

 If you're already incorporated, when were you?
 Who are the shareholders and what percent does each own?
 If you've had funding, how much, at what valuation(s)?
-I incorporated acani, Inc. in Delaware, January 2011.
+I incorporated Acani, Inc. in Delaware, January 2011.
 There are no shareholders yet.

 If you're not incorporated yet, please list the percent of the company you plan to give each founder, and anyone else you plan to give stock to.
 (This question is as much for you as us.) mattdipasquale - 100%